Five steps to better calf health

 - Ensure bedding is clean, dry and plentiful

-- Ensure calf buildings are well ventilated
+- Ensure calf housing is well ventilated

 References